 (3) Individual options waiver services shall be provided only to individuals who have met the eligibility requirements in paragraph (D) of this rule and are enrolled in the individual options waiver program at the time of service delivery; and

-(4) Individual options waiver services shall be provided in accordance with each enrollee's ISP as specified in paragraph (G) of this rule; and
+(4) Individual options waiver services shall be provided in accordance with each enrollee's ISP as specified in paragraph (H) of this rule; and

-(5) No provider of individual options waiver services shall enter into or maintain any contract for the provision of waiver services except as noted in paragraph (J)(2) of this rule.
+(5) No provider of individual options waiver services shall enter into or maintain any contract with an enrollee for the provision of waiver services except as noted in paragraph (J)(2) of this rule.

 (K) Provider payment standards